cmik2/cuisine-expert-class/README.md

 Two sets of sample data are under the installation directory:

-data/expert      -- Sample Expert Reviews
+data/expert      -- Sample Expert Reviews*separate paragraph*
-data/nonexpert   -- Sample Non-expert Reviews
+data/nonexpert   -- Sample Non-expert Reviews *separate paragraph*

 These data sets are created sololy for the purpose of this project.
 Please don't use them outside of this classifier.